oloko64/gcm-ai/README.md

 # GCM-AI

 `GCM-AI` is a command-line tool that generates commit messages based on the diff of staged changes using OpenAI.

-It is written in Rust.
+This app inspired by [aicommits](https://github.com/Nutlope/aicommits) with some tweaks and written in Rust.

 ## Installation
 To install GCM-AI, you will need to have Rust installed on your system.
 You can install Rust by following the instructions [here](https://www.rust-lang.org/tools/install).